-- Use rechargeable nickel-cadmium batteries to reduce overall battery waste by 90%; nickel-cadmium batteries should be saved for a collection and recycling program.
+- Use rechargeable nickel-cadmium batteries to reduce overall battery waste by 90%.
+Save nickel-cadmium batteries for a collection and recycling program.

-- Button batteries, used in watches, cameras, and calculators, are recyclable.
-Return these to a retail outlet that collects them, or to a household hazardous waste collection program.
+- Button batteries are recyclable (in watches, cameras and calculators).
+Return these to a retail outlet that collects them or to a household hazardous waste collection program.

-- Look before you buy items to see if they contain mercury; many products you might not suspect contain mercury (e.g., some red-light tennis shoes).
+- Look before you buy items to see if they contain mercury.
+Many products you might not suspect contain mercury.